Noise Levels in Westchester Estates, Indianapolis, IN | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 337 Westchester Estates residents, or 14.2%, live above that level.
 By land area, 23.9% of Westchester Estates is above 55 dBA.

 Average noise levels for Westchester Estates residents, grouped by direction from the center of Westchester Estates.
-Western Westchester Estates carries the highest population-weighted average; Southern Westchester Estates carries the lowest.
-Just 12% of residents in Southern Westchester Estates live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Western Westchester Estates.
+The highest population-weighted average is in western Westchester Estates; the lowest is in southeastern Westchester Estates, where just 7% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Central Westchester Estates